Bumble Bee Behavior: Surprising Capabilities of Small Brains

 Bumble bees belong to the genus Bombus.
 There are around 250 species in the genus.
 Many are social insects, but some are solitary.
 Most live in the northern hemisphere.
 A few species inhabit South America, however, and some species have been introduced to New Zealand and Tasmania.

 Bumble bees often have stout bodies.
 They also have a furry appearance, which endears them to some people.
-They can sting and may do so defensively, but I find them much less bothersome than the yellow jacket wasps in my area.
+Their hairs and other body adaptations allow the insects to be active in much colder conditions than other bees can tolerate.
+The bees can sting and may do so defensively, but I find them much less bothersome than the yellow jacket wasps in my area.
 I've never been stung by a bumble bee, but I have been stung by a wasp.

 The species used in the studies described in this article was the buff-tailed bumble bee, or Bombus terrestris.
-It's one of the most common bumble bees in Europe.
+It's one of the most common bumble bees in Europe and one of the most widely studied.

-In early spring the queen bee emerges from her underground location, where she has been hibernating during the winter.
-She visits the first flowers of the year to feed on nectar and pollen.
+In early spring, the queen bee emerges from her underground location.
+During the winter, she hibernated in a small cavity called a hibernaculum that she dug herself.
+The newly-emerged queen visits the first flowers of the year to feed on nectar and pollen.
 Once she has built up enough strength, she establishes a nest.
 The nest may be located in an old rodent burrow or in a location above ground, such as in a patch of dead grass.

 Near the end of summer, drones (the males) are born from unfertilized eggs and new queens are produced from larvae that are fed a special diet.
 The drones and new queens leave the colony to find mates.
 The old queen and her workers die before winter, as do the drones.
 Only the new queens survive to start another colony in the following year.